FeynicTech/feynictech.github.io/index.md

   - image_path: /assets/img/we-are.png
     alt: "Many people placing hands on top of each other in a team huddle"
     title: "Who we are"
-    excerpt: "We are a team of four experts from corporate backgrounds across EMEA and North America.
-Our skills span Technical Innovation, Enterprise Integration, Fund Management, and Private Equity, with a focus on technical and diverse sector projects, including biomedical, public sector, space, and big data."
+    excerpt: "We are a team of experts from corporate backgrounds across EMEA and North America.
+Our skills span Technical Innovation, Enterprise Integration, Fund Management, and Private Equity, with a focus on technical and diverse sector projects, including big data, biomedical, cybersecurity, engineering, manufacturing, public sector, and the space sector."
     #url: "#test-link"
 ---